Beyond that you can export any object or scene to use it later in another projects.

-This is a light that project the same ammount of light in every direction.
-You can set up its intensity (1 by default) and color.
+This is a light that will project the same amount of light in every direction.
+You can change the intensity (1 by default) and color.

 This light is similar to the ambient light (same light in all directions) but you can set up top and bottom color.

-This is similar to a bulb, you have the same properties than the directional light and you can play with its distance and decay.
+This is similar to a bulb, you have the same properties as the directional light and you can play with its distance and decay.

 It is a cone of light, you have similar properties than point light and a penumbra parameter to smooth the light in the corners of the cone.